 BreaKING the Ice: Black Men’s Mental Health and Wellness Conference

-6CEs will be awarded to licensed social workers for participating in this full day conference.
+(Up to) 6CEs will be awarded to licensed social workers for participating in this full-day conference.

 Please note: CEs will not be provided to those attending virtually.

 - NYC Men Teach

 - Obsidian & Indigo Consultants, LCSW, PC